 The first step we took and the first step you should is to have an honest look into your spending.
 I hated doing this with Brad because every time Kmart came up I actually couldn’t tell him what I’d bought because I couldn’t remember.
 Shopping was my friend, it made me feel better.
 It gave me something to do! 🤦🏻♀️

 So here we go!

-Categorize it in to what ever headings you want but as an example you could use -
+Categorise it into whatever headings you want but as an example, you could use -

 Make sure you show your partner.
 Add up every last cent.
 Give everyone a chance to be accountable.
 I’m already cringing at having to talk to Brad about how much I spent at Cotton On in the January sales. 😳

 STEP TWOIf you haven’t already, I would suggest to make some time this weekend to take a peek in your pantry and freezer to see what’s lurking in there.
 I bet most of us would be able to eat from our pantry and freezer for a week with minimal groceries.